wiremock/wiremock.org/_site/docs/https.md

     .keyManagerPassword("verysecret")); // The password used to access individual keys in the keystore.
 Defaults to "password" if omitted
 ```

-The keystore type defaults to JKS, but this can be changed if you're using another keystore format e.g. Bouncycastle's BKS with Android:
+The keystore type defaults to JKS.
+To use a different keysotre format, specify it.
+For example, for Bouncycastle's BKS (with Android):

 ```java
 .keystoreType("BKS")
 ```

-To allow only HTTPS requests, disable HTTP by adding:
+To allow for only HTTPS requests, disable HTTP by adding the following rule:

 ```java
 @Rule